aws/copilot-cli/site/content/docs/concepts/pipelines.md

 Having an automated release process is one of the most important parts of software delivery, so Copilot wants to make setting up that process as easy as possible 🚀.

-In this section, we'll talk about using Copilot to set up a CodePipeline that automatically builds your service code when you push to your GitHub or AWS CodeCommit repository, deploys to your environments, and runs automated testing.
+In this section, we'll talk about using Copilot to set up a CodePipeline that automatically builds your service code when you push to your GitHub, Bitbucket or AWS CodeCommit repository, deploys to your environments, and runs automated testing.

 ## Why?